lincbrain/Fibers.jl/README.md

 ### Import this package

-Before starting julia, it is recommended to define the environment variable FREESURFER_HOME.
+Before starting julia and importing this package, it is recommended to define the environment variable FREESURFER_HOME.
 This will be used, e.g., to load the FreeSurfer color look-up table automatically.

 ```julia
 julia> import FreeSurfer as fs